ansible-collections/amazon.cloud/SONARCLOUD.md

    Fix any errors reported at the end of the output.

-*Note:* Misconfigured `sonar-project.properties` may not fail the main PR checks until the Sonar job is wired and required.
-Use the SonarCloud project page and local `sonar-scanner` runs to verify settings.
+*Note:* Use the SonarCloud project page and local `sonar-scanner` runs to verify settings if analysis results are unexpected.

 ## Prerequisites (org admins)